Five Support Networks for Single Parent Entrepreneurs resources for single parents who need emotional support

 Final Thoughts

-Nobody wants to admit they need help.
+Nobody wants to admit they need help, especially if we are a single parent.
 We fear disappointment, criticism, or rejection.
 These feelings are understandable if you’ve relied on people who were insensitive or uncaring.
 But things can change now.
 You can choose who supports you and your children.
 This is your opportunity to seek the help you need.

 And if you’re looking at these suggestions and thinking, “Denise!
 I can’t do that because I struggle with trust,” I understand that too.
 Don’t hesitate to reach out to me.
 Dive deeper into building your trust and confidence by listening to this episode from my podcast.